 What is contraception?

-Contraception is a type of product that prevents pregnancy and/or contracting STIs.
+Contraception is a type of product that prevents pregnancy.

-To make a decision about what kind of contraception will be best for you, it’s important to understand all the different types of contraception available, and how well it will prevent pregnancy and sexually transmitted infections.
+To decide what kind of contraception will be best for you, it’s important to understand all the different types of contraception available and how well they will prevent pregnancy.

 If you do choose to have sex, give yourself the best chance to avoid pregnancy or a sexually transmitted disease by learning how to use contraception properly.